ricebear-org/ricebear-org.github.io/discord.md

 ## ricebear Supporter

 The ricebear Server (not the same as the Discord guild) used to host our own bots from costs money to run.
 We host our own instances of bots whenever possible to keep our Discord guild stable and safe.
-To keep the server online, we rely on monetary donations.
+We also want to improve our server's functionality through Discord Boosting.
+To keep the server online and with enhanced functionality, we rely on monetary donations.
 Giving a donation to ricebear helps the ricebear Server and our guild continue to thrive and live into the near future, and also grants you special (time-limited) perks within the guild.
 Contact fuyubear#0765 in the guild for details on how to donate.
 We appreciate your support!

+Supporter benefits and their availability may change at any time, for any reason.

-For Tier 1, the following perks will be given, at a rate of 5 USD per 2 months:
+For Tier 1, the following perks will be given, at a rate of 2.50-4.99 USD per 2 months:

-- Ability to request **a single** custom voice/text channel that would not usually be approved, with a custom name and an optional, configurable whitelist to pick the users who can access your channel.
+- Ability to request **a single** custom voice/text channel that would not usually be approved, with a custom name, a choice of bitrate (voice channels only) and an optional, configurable whitelist to pick the users who can access your channel.
+The maximum bitrate that a custom voice channel can have is 64 kbps.

 - Access to X channels with 128 kbps (can let non-Supporters join by dragging them into the channel).